WilliamTaormina/Whale-Talk/README.md

 #### For Loops:

-* _for_ loops let us loop a block of code, a know number of times.
+* &for& loops let us loop a block of code, a know number of times.

 Example: